Prag8855/aab/content/guides/german-work-visa-to-freelance-visa.md

 Some residence permits allow *part time* self-employment.
 You must keep your job, and it must be your main source of income.
 To be self-employed full time, you might need to [apply for a freelance visa](/guides/freelance-visa).

-### Does your employer let you freelance?
+### Does your job allow freelancing?

 You do not need permission from your employer to have a side business,[^2] but there are exceptions:

 - If you are a civil servant, soldier or judge, you need permission from their employer.
 - If your work contract prevents you from having a side business.[^2] Each work contract is different.

-### Apply for the freelance visa
+## Apply for the freelance visa

 Next, you must [apply for the freelance visa](/guides/freelance-visa).
 This can take many weeks.

 **The freelance visa will replace your current residence permit**.
 You can't have both at the same time.
-As soon as you get the freelance visa, your old residence permit will become invalid.
-You must stop working for your employer as soon as you get the freelance visa, but you don't know when you will get the freelance visa.
-This can be hard to synchronise.
+When you get your freelance visa, your old residence permit will become invalid.
+If your freelance visa does not allow employment, you must stop working for your employer.

 {% include "_blocks/feedbackResidencePermit/freelanceVisa.html" %}

-### Tell your health insurer
+## Tell your health insurer

 When you are an employee, your employer pays half of your health insurance.
 When you are self-employed, you pay the full amount yourself.
 This means that **your health insurance will be twice as expensive**.